craigjmidwinter/warpcore-time/README.md

-# warpcore-homeassistant
+# warpcore-time

-Home Assistat service for warpcorejs
+WarpcoreJS service that fires an event once per second